Samrawitgebremaryam/neural-subgraph-matcher-miner/README.md

 # Neural Subgraph Matcher Miner

+**Neural Subgraph Matcher Miner** is a comprehensive framework for neural subgraph mining, explanation, and visualization.
+It enables researchers and analysts to efficiently discover, interpret, and explore structural motifs in complex networks across multiple domains from bioinformatics and social network analysis to financial forensics and knowledge graphs.

+Central to this framework is a neural subgraph miner inspired by **SPMiner**, integrated with modern **Graph Neural Network (GNN)** techniques for scalable motif discovery.
+The system is designed for:
+- **Efficient Motif Discovery**: Discovering recurring patterns in complex networks at scale.
+- **AI-Driven Interpretation**: Bridging the gap between discovery and understanding with explanatory insights.
+- **Interactive Visualizations**: Dynamic, web-based tools for seamless exploration of identified patterns.

-The Neural Subgraph Matcher Miner provides powerful tools for analyzing graph structures through two complementary approaches: determining whether specific subgraph patterns exist within larger graphs (matching), and discovering frequently occurring patterns across graph datasets (mining).
+The library provides powerful tools for analyzing graph structures through two complementary approaches: determining whether specific subgraph patterns exist within larger graphs (matching), and discovering frequently occurring patterns across graph datasets (mining).
 These capabilities are essential for applications in bioinformatics, social network analysis, knowledge graphs, and molecular chemistry.

 ### What This Library Does